ridoy/discord-react-spammer/README.md

 For now, the emoji you choose has to be under "Frequently used".
 This will hopefully be fixed in a future version.

 1. Open src/inject/inject.js
-2. Change `green_square` on line 2 to your emoji of choice
+2. Change `flushed` on line 2 to your emoji of choice

 Sometimes emojis have multiple names.
 In that case, update line 2 with the first name that appears in the Add Reaction search bar.
 For instance, 🤝 is `:handshake: :shaking_hands:`, so we set line 2 to: